AntCPLab/OpenCoral/doc/machine-learning.rst

   n_correct, loss = optimizer.reveal_correctness(test_samples, test_labels, 128, running=True)
   print_ln('Secure accuracy: %s/%s', n_correct, len(test_samples))

 This outputs the accuracy of the network.
+You can use :py:func:`~Compiler.ml.Optimizer.eval` instead of :py:func:`~Compiler.ml.Optimizer.reveal_correctness` to retrieve probability distributions or top guessess (the latter with ``top=True``) for any sample data.

 Storing and loading models